Kamran Assadi (FLOOD)

 Gallery Show, April 27 – June 1, 2024:

-Bluetooth’s Castle(s) (2009/2024)
+Bluetooth’s Castle(s) (2009/2024) video

 Part 1.
 With fairytale and technology acting as juxta-poseurs, fixed meanings and their architectures are decentered through muted lip riffs & punceptual wordplay.